State super vias et videte et interrogate de semitis antiquis quae sit via bona et ambulate in ea et invenietis refrigerium animabus vestris

 Δυδύμος του Ἀλεξανδρέως, Εκλογαι Εἰς Τον Ιὠβ, Κεφ ΙΓ'

-Source: Migne PG 39 1149
+Source: Migne PG 39.1149c-d

-And this shall be for my salvation; for wickedness does not come into His presence.
+And this shall be for my salvation, for wickedness does not come into His presence.
 1

 In everything the righteous man desires to teach his friends the cause of evil and troubles, that they be enriched, lest they think differently.
 For this is adjudged to be salvation, if they are made to understand the workings of providence, which wishing to make clear, he said, 'I shall refute,' for often refutation means demonstration.
 Thus being without deceit and wishing to be pious, he says, 'These things I say speaking before the eyes of God'.
 For there no one can be deceitful, just as wickedness may not enter into His presence.